runt18/BrowserFS/README.md

 ### Testing

-To run unit tests, simply run `make test` **(NOTE: This will launch multiple web browsers!)**.
+To run unit tests, simply run `make test`.

+To run performance benchmarks, run `make benchmark`.

+**(NOTE: Both these commands will launch multiple web browsers!)**.
 You may need to change `karma.conf.js` if you do not have Chrome, Safari, Opera, and Firefox installed.

 ### License